frankcj6/Poisson_glm_tools/README.md

 # Description:
 package name: Poissonglm
-This packages contains four functions that are designed to consolidate the process of performing generlized linear model using poisson(include negative binomial) distribution.
+This packages contains four functions that are designed to consolidate the process of performing generalized linear model using poisson(include negative binomial) distribution.

 All functions are created with the assumption of a possion regression model has already been fitted.